mozilla-services/docs/source/index.rst

 ========

 *This section contains documentation about the services we operate, like their API specifications*

+If you want to see the big picture, check :ref:`overview`.
+Or jump to the detailed documentation for each service:

 .. toctree::
    :maxdepth: 1

    storage/index
    reg/index
    keyexchange/index
    sreg/index

 Server-side development guide
 =============================